Curriculum - An Overview

 Religious Studies at Chenderit, including at KS3, follows the requirement laid down in the Northamptonshire Agreed Syllabus that Religious Studies examines the beliefs of the major world religions and their views on a variety of issues.
 We feel it is important that, in a multi-cultural and multi-faith society, our programmes of Religious Education support the notion of tolerance and understanding.

 Personal, Social and Health Education (PSHE)

-The core curriculum will provide the majority of students with an opportunity to gain at least 5 GCSEs at grades A*-C including English and Maths which are essential requirements for most post 16 courses and apprenticeships.
+The core curriculum will provide the majority of students with an opportunity to gain at least five GCSEs grades including English and Maths which are essential requirements for most post 16 courses and apprenticeships.